 See, cat people?
 We’ve got you covered, too.
 And that’s because Michael Brian does it all.
 Not only is he one of the best Los Angeles pet photographers, but he’s a profoundly talented fitness and general portrait photographer.
 This overlap is evident in his work, as his pet photography often perfectly encapsulates the athleticism of the animal.
 But just as often, he’s photographing dogs in their everyday lives in a lovely documentary style, freezing time on little snippets of your life with them.
 Take a look at his portfolio and expect loads of character, technical excellence, and a real fondness for his subjects.

 As Michael shares on his website: “My opportunity as a photographer is a platform to raise global awareness to the magic dogs possess thru visual imagery.
 There is a dire need to expand the human mind to the unlimited potential of not only dogs, but of the entire animal kingdom.”

 6. Haven McConkey of Fetch Photography

 Haven McConkey offers natural light lifestyle pet photography wherever your pet looks and feels best — whether that’s on a city sidewalk, on your couch, or out on a park trail, frolicking in nature.
 Her light, airy style has an effortless grace to it, a sweetness that’s a perfect fit for a lot of pets’ personalities.
-Have you ever taken your pup for a walk on an absolutely perfect day — during the “golden hour” when the weather’s flawless — and your dog is cheerful, as if everything’s just right with the world?
+Have you ever taken your pup for a walk on an absolutely perfect day?
+We’re talking about during the “golden hour” when the weather’s flawless and your dog is cheerful as if everything’s just right with the world?
 Looking at McConkey’s photographs is like tapping into one of those moments over and over again.